-A council which still doesn't listen to its membership
+A council which increasingly snubs its membership

 Sir Winston Churchill once famously said, "democracy is the worst form of government, except for all those other forms that have been tried from time to time."
 Alienation and resentment inevitably result when people feel their governors are not representing their interests or addressing the issues important to them.
-Why are the members of PEO so disengaged that seven-eighths of them don't vote?
+Why are the members of PEO so disengaged that almost ninety per cent of them don't vote?
 Not voting is how people express their alienation and frustration.
 Read my article in the Kingston Whig-Standard here about voter alienation.

-The mistaken notion that Council is not there to serve our 80,000 members has grown over the last decade.
+The mistaken notion that Council is not there to serve our 88,000 members has grown over the last decade.
 Posters have been put up on the walls of the council chamber saying, "REGULATOR OR ASSOCIATION", when they actually should say, "REGULATOR AND ASSOCIATION".
 We are told "PEO is not a members' club".
 I say, "PEO is not an oligarchs' club"!
 The government itself has granted us self-regulation.
 It is confident that our membership knows what is best for the profession.
 Our council's role is to serve that profession, consistent with offering the highest degree of protection to the public.

 Questions?
 Comments?
 Feel free to contact me.